turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-09-15-introducing-spacy-tr.markdown

     Morphology (FEATS): Case=Abl | Number=Sing
         Case=Abl: Ablative case marked by -dan/-den ("from"), signaling source/origin.
         Number=Sing: Proper names are singular by default.
-    Why it matters: In Turkish UD, motion sources/goals/paths are usually obliques with case features.
-The ablative tells you it's a source, which can be crucial for IE/NLP tasks (e.g., extracting "from" locations).

     İstanbul'a